marmotlab/LNS2-RL/README.md

 ## Installation
 This is a hybrid C++/Python project.
-The neural network is written in Python, and most of the code for the simulation environment and the algorithm is written in C++.
+The neural network is written in Python, and part of the code for the simulation environment and the algorithm is written in C++.
 We use pybind11 to bind the two languages.

 ### Python